 1.73 * √252 = 27.4

-Therefore, the annualized volatility for the S&P 500 in 2015 is 27.4%, based on the daily volatility or daily price movements in August 2015.
+Therefore, the annualized volatility for the S&P 500 in 2015 was 27.4%, based on the daily volatility or daily price movements in August 2015.

 - Calculate the average of the data set.

-- Subtract the average from the actual observation, to arrive the deviation.
+- Subtract the average from the actual observation to arrive at the deviation.

-- Square up all the deviations and add them up, to arrive the Variance.
+- Square up all the deviations and add them up to arrive at the Variance.

-- Calculate the square root of the variance, to arrive the Standard Deviation.
+- Calculate the square root of the variance to arrive at the Standard Deviation.

 - Download the historical prices of given security – till the time period required.

-- Calculate the daily returns, which is percentage change each day as compared to the previous day.
+- Calculate the daily returns, which is the percentage change each day compared to the previous day.